dertin/php-framework/README.md

 Currently in development, we hope to publish a stable version and its documentation soon.

-The project was initially called "PHP Framework Partirle".
+The project was initially called "PHP Framework Particle".
 The idea is to find a better name in the future.

 If you have questions or discover something to improve or change, please contact us at https://github.com/dertin/framework-php/issues